LikeToWrite.com

 • Ways to find topics.

-In this lesson, students explore how writers are both alike and different.
+Students explore how writers are both alike and different.
 The focus is on what makes writing easier.
 In addition, students discover many topics for narrative stories.

 Children are natural story-tellers.
 These lessons engage students and their families and friends in finding great stories for their writing.
 Topics include:

-• Telling stories to your family.
+• Telling stories to your family and friends.

 These lessons help students to: